 This cinnamon roll recipe allows you to prepare the dough the day before and once assembled, you can just place them in the refrigerator for their final rise overnight.
 The next morning, take them out and let them sit while your oven preheats and they are ready to bake.
 Your friends and family are going to love you!

-How do you make the BEST Hawaiian cinnamon rolls
+How do you make soft cinnamon rolls

-Step 1: Dissolve the yeast in some water and add a bit of honey to it.
+Dissolve the yeast in some water and add a bit of honey to it.
 If it doesn’t get foamy, then throw it out and try again.
 Your water was either too hot or your yeast is dead.

-Step 2.
 Add the yeast to the bowl of an electric mixer and add eggs, melted butter, pineapple juice and sugar.
 Once combined, add flour and beat until it comes together, then change to the dough hook and knead until it’s smooth.

-Step 3: Let rise in a warm place until doubled.
+Let rise in a warm place until doubled.

 TIPS for making yeast dough